apache/airflow/docs/apache-airflow/lineage.rst

 Lineage Backend
 ---------------

-It's possible to push the lineage metrics to a custom backend by providing an instance of a LinageBackend in the config:
+It's possible to push the lineage metrics to a custom backend by providing an instance of a LineageBackend in the config:

 .. code-block:: ini